-Learn how to make small batch Strawberry Cupcakes with Strawberry Cream Cheese Frosting with real strawberries from scratch without using strawberry Jello.
-Makes 6 cupcakes.
+Learn how to make the best Strawberry Cupcakes with cream cheese frosting and fresh strawberries from scratch without strawberry Jello!
+Small batch recipe makes 6 cupcakes.

 Do you listen to Pandora radio?